Islay whisky distillery tours

 To book, look at the 'Availability Page' here on our website and check your chosen accommodation is free.
 You can then check our tariffs here to see what each property costs in the relevant year to when you want to book.
 Then fill in the online booking form on this page or contact us here by email.
 Or you can book by telephone on 07880 706356 or 01496 850382.

-Islay is home to nine fantastic distilleries as well as another that can be found on Jura.
-So if you are looking for things to do on Islay then why not tour all the distilleries?
+If you are looking for things to do on Islay then why not tour all the distilleries?
 Tours take place daily and offer a rare insight into Islay whisky production and tasting.
-Kilchoman, Islay’s newest distillery, has a great gift shop and café making it the perfect lunch spot, just across the fields from your cottage.
+Kilchoman has a great gift shop and café making it the perfect lunch spot, just across the fields from our cottages.

 Bowmore Whisky Tours and Taxi Service offer bespoke whisky tours for individuals and small groups.
 To organise a tour you can call them on 01496 810 449.
 It is also possible to visit the south coast distilleries by boat.
 Islay Sea-Adventures (01496 300129) can organise these tours for you.